 - Foodborne illnesses.
 Food safety practices have been established to control foodborne illnesses from unsafe food.
-Some operations such as cooking and processing can vary from one food business to another, but all aim to control or eliminate hazards such as pathogens on food.
+Some operations, such as cooking and processing, can vary from one food business to another, but all aim to control or eliminate hazards such as pathogens on food.
 Paying inadequate attention to food handling can cause illnesses in consumers.
-These illnesses lead to reduced productivity in the community, and most importantly to hospitalizations which significantly increases health care expenses.
+These illnesses lead to reduced productivity in the community and, most importantly, hospitalizations, significantly increasing healthcare expenses.

 - Product recall.
 Any contaminated food item released to the market is mandated to be recalled once detected.
 These products can potentially cause foodborne illness outbreaks and affect a wide range of the public.
 Contaminations such as physical hazards and chemical hazards are included in this.
 To prevent this from happening, products are traced from release to the destination stores and then recalled back to the manufacturing companies.

 - Reduced customer confidence.
 Reports of foodborne illnesses travel very fast.
 They are publicized heavily and can damage the reputation of any food business.
 Bad reviews on your food business, whether big or small, can affect the perception of other consumers and profit gain.
 If a consumer experiences even mild abdominal cramps as a result of your services, this can leave a lasting impression on them.